muntact/react-uikit-components/packages/react-uikit-comment/README.md

     // ES5
     var Comment = require('react-uikit-comment');

 The Comment component consists of a comment header, including an avatar, a title and meta data, and a comment body.

-The Comment component consists of a comment header, including an avatar, a title and meta data, and a comment body.